raypereda/ledit/README.txt

 sed is a stream editor that is a bit old and cryptic.
 You can problem solve your problem with a line editing using sed.
-I prefer something an easy to use and easy to modify source code.
+I prefer something easy to use and easy to modify source code.